-This verse contributes to the narrative of Solomon's reign, specifically focusing on Consolidating the kingdom and establishing worship.
+This verse contributes to the narrative of Solomon's reign, specifically focusing on International recognition of God's blessing.
 The Chronicler presents Solomon's faithfulness in temple building and worship as paradigmatic for post-exilic Israel.
 Unlike the Kings account which includes Solomon's failures, Chronicles emphasizes his positive example during his faithful years.